EPIRBS: FREQUENTLY ASKED QUESTIONS

 Commercial vessels carry automatic release EPIRBs, designed to float free and activate automatically if the vessel sinks.
 The EPIRB may also be removed and activated manually, where there is time to do this.
 The same technology is now available for leisure vessels, giving confidence that a vessel which goes down for whatever reason will trigger an alert to the SAR authorities, giving identity and location.
 Large, fast power vessels should certainly consider this option, as they can sink very quickly if involved in a collision with another vessel, or a submerged object.
 However smaller vessels with large amounts of reserve buoyancy are more likely to stay afloat for a significant amount of time even if holed or capsized, so a manual release EPIRB on a bulkhead bracket or in a grab bag would be an acceptable, cheaper alternative.
 In some cases, e.g. catamarans, a manual release EPIRB stowed in an area accessible when the vessel is inverted would be the best solution.

 Do not waste your money on these EPIRBs.
-You can pick them up on ebay for a few pounds, and this is because they are obsolete technology - useful for homing purposes only.
+You may find one on eBay for a few pounds, and this is because they are obsolete technology – useful for homing purposes only.
 Satellite processing of 121.5MHz signals was switched off in 2009, due to massive problems with untraceable false alerts.

 The following points should be borne in mind before getting down to price and delivery: